AJArnolie/StanfordQuadruped/README.md

 Given more time and less frustrating roadblocks (ex.
-COVID, disassembled robots) we would have liked to get these policies running on the Pupper robot itself because from what we have observed through work on this project, the Sim-to-Real gap only gets larger as the speed of the robot increases.
+COVID, disassembled robots) we would have liked to get these policies running on the Pupper robot itself and see how because from what we have observed through work on this project, the Sim-to-Real gap only gets larger as the speed of the robot increases.